arviz-devs/arviz/doc/source/user_guide/label_guide.rst

     @savefig custom_plot_posterior1.png
     az.plot_posterior(idata, coords=coords, labeller=labeller);

-This has the advantage of requiring very little extra code and to allow to combine our newly created ``NonIdxCoordLabeller`` with other labellers like we did in the previous section.
+This has the following advantages:
+* It very little extra code.
+* It allows to combine our newly created ``NonIdxCoordLabeller`` with other `labeller`s as we did in the previous section.

-Another option is to go for a much more customized look, and handle everything on ``make_label_vert`` to get labels like "Correlation between subjects x and y".
+Another option is to go for a much more customized look, and handle everything on :class:`~arviz.labels.IdxLabeller.make_label_vert` to get labels like "Correlation between subjects x and y".

 .. ipython:: python